Huron Lodge COVID-19 Frequently Asked Questions (FAQ)

 3. When was an outbreak declared at Huron Lodge?

 The medical officer of health declared outbreak status for Huron Lodge on December 20, 2020, upon receiving a positive test result for one resident.
 The outbreak was rescinded on February 11, 2021.

 Congregate settings, such as long-term care homes, are a microcosm of what is happening in the community and, unfortunately, reflect the positivity rates across Windsor-Essex, which continue to rise.
 We continue to follow the direction of the Ministry of Long-term Care and the advice from our on-site physician, the Windsor-Essex County Health Unit and other health care partners to protect residents.

-> 6. Why does the number of reported positive COVID-19 cases on the Huron Lodge website differ from those numbers on the health unit website?
+5. Why would the number of reported positive COVID-19 cases on the Huron Lodge website differ from those numbers on the health unit website?

-> The Windsor Essex County Health Unit reports the cumulative total of positive test results received.
+The Windsor Essex County Health Unit reports the cumulative total of positive test results received.
 Huron Lodge reports the number of COVID-19-positive residents on site and adjusts this number as cases resolve.

 6. Why is there a discrepancy between the number of total positive cases and the breakdown of reported cases?